TheOdinProject/curriculum/rails_programming/turbo/stimulus_js.md

 then take care of the rest and will copy the value of the source target to the users clipboard.

 Wasn't this supposed to be a JavaScript lesson?
 Yes, but the point is that Stimulus is a HTML first framework.
-It generally does not render html, instead it attaches behavior to your existing html with sprinkles of JavaScript.
+It generally does not render HTML, instead it attaches behavior to your existing HTML with sprinkles of JavaScript.
-Trough the consistent use of some data attributes we can read the html and can see where the html is enhanced.
+Through the consistent use of some data attributes we can read the HTML and can see where the HTML is enhanced.

-Look this html without the special data-attributes Stimulus uses:
+Look this HTML without the special data-attributes Stimulus uses:
 ```html
 <input id="pin-code value="1337" readonly>
 <button id="pin-button">Copy to Clipboard</button>
 ```

 Probably something is supposed to happen, when you click that button.
-However you can't tell from the html alone how things are wired up.
+However you can't tell from the HTML alone how things are wired up.
 You have to search for some JavaScript that handles this behavior.

 So let's got through the basic aspects of Stimulus controllers.
 Don't worry if you don't understand